Affordable Housing Development Toolkit: Additional Residential Units

 Tools and Resources

-2.2 Design PrincipalsWhen designing housing of any kind, it's important to think about the needs of future residents, the neighbourhood context, and how the unit will last over time.
+2.2 Design PrincipalsWhen designing housing of any kind, it’s important to think about the needs of future residents, the neighbourhood context, and how the unit will last over time.
 Applying these principles helps to ensure that you get a well-designed product that is a good investment of resources.
-Furthermore, some of these principles - like fit with neighbourhood character - may be requirements under municipal zoning by-laws and will be evaluated as part of your building permit application.
 Here are some of the key principles to incorporate into your ARU design.

 Tools and Resources